rogeriopsilva/Getting_and_Cleaning_Data/README.md

 ##Introduction
-This repo contains what I have done on Cetting and Cleanig Data course
+This repo contains what I have done on Getting and Cleanig Data course

 ##The raw data